ceford/cefjdemos-data-jdm-help-en/articles/contacts/contacts.md

 ## How to access

-- Select **Components → Contacts → Contacts** from the
+- Either: select **Components → Contacts → Contacts** from the Administrator menu.
-  Administrator menu.
-Or...
-- Select the numbered button in the Contacts: Categories list screen.
+- Or: select the numbered button in the *Contacts: Categories* list page.

 ## Screenshot